 Breeding Oscar Fish?

 You may skip this part if you do not wish to breed Oscars.
 But it is interesting to know how you can breed them just in case.
 But keep in mind Oscar is one of the hardest fish to breed in aquariums.

 They do not pair easily.
 You cannot introduce any male and female oscar fish into the tank and expect them to pair.
 They are very picky when choosing mates.
 There are two established methods for breeding Oscar in tanks

 - Buy already paired Oscar fish directly from an aquarium.

 - Buy a group of juvenile fish and let them choose their mate with time.

-Like most of the other fish, Oscar stimulates their breeding ability in the rainy season.
+Like most other fish, Oscar stimulates their breeding ability in the rainy season.
 In the natural world, they have natural rain.
-But in your tank, you have to create a raining environment.
-Here are some simple thing you can do to mimic the rainy season in your tank
+But in your tank, you have to create a rainy environment.
+Here are some simple things you can do to mimic the rainy season in your tank

 - Lower the temperature by few degrees.